Leading in a man’s world.

 The older ones sit down and watch, mending wings and giving advice.

-It could be much worse, they say.
+It used to be much worse, they say.

 Things are getting better, they say.